 After four corona semesters, teaching in the summer semester 2022 will generally take place in presence again and may only be flanked by digital offerings in justified exceptional cases.
 Some protective measures will remain in place during the summer semester to curb infections and protect risk groups.
-For example, the mask requirement for courses at TU Dortmund University will be continued for the time being, so that all participants in face-to-face courses must continue to wear a medical mask.
-This regulation will initially apply until the end of May; an extension will be examined depending on the incidence.
-Outside of lectures, the TU Dortmund University recommends that all employees, students and guests wear a medical mask at all times indoors at the university.
+For example, there is still the urgent recommendation to wear a medical mask in lectures.
+This also applies to indoor areas with public traffic such as foyers, corridors or the library.

 The general hygiene concept has been adjusted.
 The comprehensive 3G controls will no longer be in place as of 4 April, since the Infection Protection Act will then only stipulate such access restrictions for hotspots.
 TU Dortmund University recommends that everyone continues to make use of the testing offer.
 The PCR pool tests will be continued in the framework of a research project, so that TU Dortmund University members can avail themselves voluntarily of this possibility.